Alberto Sughi: Yoshihiko Wada plagiarism

 In May 2006, news emerged that the prize-winning Japanese artist, Yoshihiko Wada (aged 66) had been accused of plagiarizing the work of Alberto Sughi (aged 77), having produced several pieces of art virtually identical to pieces from Sughi.
 The story made national news in Japan.
-Several pieces of art on exhibition which bear striking similarities to Sughi's works had helped Wada win the Education, Science and Technology Minister's Art Encouragement Prize in March.
+Several pieces of art on exhibition which bore striking similarities to Sughi's works had helped Wada win the Education, Science and Technology Minister's Art Encouragement Prize in March.
 However, in April the Japan Artists Association and Agency for Cultural Affairs received an anonymous tip-off questioning the authenticity of Wada's work sparking an investigation into the allegations of plagiarism.

-Wada denies the plagiarism claims, and stated that he had known Sughi ever since he studied in Italy in the 1970s, and had received artistic influence from Sughi whilst doing study and design work together with him.
-Wada claims he had painted with Sughi "in collaboration" and therefore the paintings are not plagiarised.
+Wada denied the plagiarism claims, stating that he had known Sughi ever since he studied in Italy in the 1970s, and claimed to have received artistic influence from Sughi whilst doing study and design work together with him.
+Wada claims he had painted with Sughi "in collaboration" and therefore the paintings were not plagiarised.
 Wada told the Japanese newspaper Yomiuri Shimbun he had known Sughi for 40 years and they had drawn together and exchanged opinions.
 He says the paintings were created as an homage to Sughi and that he had made it clear when exhibiting the works.

 Sughi said he was unaware of the existence of the similar paintings until he was contacted by the Japanese embassy in Italy in early May.
 According to Sughi, Wada had introduced himself as a great fan of his work and had visited his gallery as many as five times taking photos of his works from different angles.
 Sughi did not know Wada was also an artist and had only thought Wada was a fan of his paintings.
-Sughi expressed shock at finding out about Wada's works and is considering filing a criminal complaint and damage suit against Wada for plagiarism.
-Sughi claims that over 30 of Wada's paintings bore an uncanny resemblance to his work and had suggested that the best way to clarify the truth would be to hold an exhibition of his work alongside Wada's.
+Sughi expressed shock at finding out about Wada's works and considered filing a criminal complaint and damage suit against Wada for plagiarism.
+Sughi claimed that over 30 of Wada's paintings bore an uncanny resemblance to his work and had suggested that the best way to clarify the truth would be to hold an exhibition of his work alongside Wada's.
 He also expressed that the award Wada had received should be rescinded.

 Three of the seven screening judges that decided to award Wada with the art recommendation prize attended a special review meeting.
 The panel examined the investigation reports, statements, and pictorial records from Wada and Sughi, with a focus on Wada's "Drama and Poesie" memoir exhibition, which was the basis for his prize.
 They concluded that there was insufficient evidence to assume Wada's works were not stolen.
-The Agency for Cultural Affairs also concluded that several of Wada's works appeared to be plagiarised and decided on Monday (June 5) to strip Wada of the prize he won.
-This would be the first time since the award was set up in 1950 that an artist was stripped of the award.
+The Agency for Cultural Affairs also concluded that several of Wada's works appeared to be plagiarised and decided on June 5 (Monday) to strip Wada of the prize he won.
+This was the first time since the award was set up in 1950 that an artist was stripped of the award.